-If you want to keep an asset in Chapter 7 bankruptcy, you must be able to exempt it.
 Every state (and the federal system) has a different set of bankruptcy exemptions debtors can use to protect their property.
-However, exemption amounts and the types of property they protect vary significantly from state to state.
-As a result, review your state’s exemption laws carefully or talk to a knowledgeable bankruptcy attorney prior to filing your case.
+Your state decides the exemption amounts and the types of property you can protect and whether you can use the federal bankruptcy exemptions instead.
+Because exemptions vary significantly from state to state, you’ll want to review your state’s exemption laws carefully or talk to a knowledgeable bankruptcy attorney prior to filing your case.

-To learn more about how exemptions help you keep your property in bankruptcy, see our Bankruptcy Exemptions topic.
+To learn more about how exemptions help you keep your property in bankruptcy, see Bankruptcy Exemptions.